 The death benefit on the insurance policies would match the interest each partner or principal has in the business.
 When a partner or principal dies, the surviving principals will utilize the death benefit to acquire the shares of the deceased partner or principal from his or her remaining family members or the estate.

-The Cross-Purchase strategy will likely prove to be very cumbersome if there are more than a few partners or principals, therefore the company ownership could choose to utilize a “trusteed” cross-purchase agreement.
+The Cross-Purchase strategy will likely prove to be very cumbersome if there are more than a few partners or principals, therefore the company owner could choose to utilize a “trusteed” cross-purchase agreement.

 Using a “trusteed” cross-purchase strategy enables the company principals to employ a third-party organization or person to act as trustee or escrow agent to satisfy the mutual responsibilities to each other that are developed in the cross-purchase agreement.